 If desired, add in some cauliflower rice to your chicken pineapple mixture.

 How to Serve & Store

-Serve these ground chicken stuffed peppers hot from the oven!
+Serve these ground chicken Paleo stuffed peppers hot from the oven!
 Since they contain both protein and veggies, they are fine to serve alone.

-If desired, serve with a side salad or your favorite sides.
+For low carb, serve with a side salad or your favorite sides.